alarive/siren/README.md

 Runtime complexity is the complexity of sort and uniq, i.e probably O(N log(N)) on average.

 Spatial complexity is again dependent of sort and uniq, so probably O(N).
+In real life it should be the fastest version in most cases since it does not suffer from the JVM startup costs.

 ### java-sorted
 A java version which assumes its input is sorted.

 This assumption allows it to run in O(N) with a spatial complexity of O(1).

+Use this version for very very large files (millions of entries)

+### java-hashmap
+A java version which works even if its input is not sorted.

+It runs in O(N) with a spatial complexity of O(N)

+### java-array
+A java version which takes advantadge of the fact that SIREN numbers always have 9 digits.
+It runs in 0(N) with a spatial complexity of O(1).

+Prefer this version over the java-hashmap version only for very very large inputs as the spatial complexity hides the fact that the constant is very large (it uses a 10^10 int array)